mpiraux/draft-piraux-quic-tunnel/draft-piraux-quic-tunnel.md

 The fields Local Peer Port and Local Peer IP Address contain the source port number and IP address of the source of the TCP connection.

-The Remote Peer IP Address MUST be encoded as an IPv6 address.
-IPv4 addresses MUST be encoded using the IPv4-Mapped IPv6 Address format defined in
+The Remote (resp.
+Local) Peer IP Address MUST be encoded as an IPv6 address.
-{{RFC4291}}.
-Further, the Remote Peer IP address field MUST NOT include multicast, broadcast, and host loopback addresses {{RFC6890}}.

-The Local Peer IP Address MUST be encoded as an IPv6 address.
-IPv4 addresses MUST be encoded using the IPv4-Mapped IPv6 Address format defined in
+IPv4 addresses MUST be encoded using the IPv4-Mapped IPv6 Address format defined in {{RFC4291}}.
-{{RFC4291}}.
-Further, the Local Peer IP address field MUST NOT include multicast, broadcast, and host loopback addresses {{RFC6890}}.
+Further, the Remote (resp.
+Local) Peer IP address field MUST NOT include multicast, broadcast, and host loopback addresses {{RFC6890}}.

 A QUIC tunnel peer MUST NOT send more than one TCP Extended Connect TLV per QUIC stream.
 A QUIC tunnel peer MUST NOT send a TCP Extended Connect TLV if a TCP Connect TLV was previously sent on a given stream.
-A QUIC tunnel peer MUST NOT send a TCP Extended Connect TLV on non-peer-initiated streams.
+A QUIC tunnel peer MUST NOT send a TCP Extended Connect TLV on non-self initiated streams.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~
                      1                   2                   3